aligurbuz/laravel-api/README.md

 ```

 The language file, which is one of the features of Laravel, fits the variable definition exactly and will change a value from :key to foo and customize your message.

+# Validations
+Validations are indispensable control tools for your application.
+We can say that they are the filter of client data.
+That's why I am very sensitive to validations.

+I do not find it very convenient to write validations in a controller.
+So I developed a special class and connected it to the console generator system.